krysp-io/node-red-contrib-cloud-scheduler/README.md

 ## Google Cloud Credentials

-Cloud Scheduler node use Google Cloud Scheduler to execute the flow.
+Cloud Scheduler node uses Google Cloud Scheduler to execute the flow.
 GCP credentials are required to securely create a scheduler task in Google Cloud Scheduler.
 Use the scheduler node's configuration to provide GCP credentials.

 If Node-RED is running under a GCP environment such as a Compute Engine, Google Kubernetes Engine or Cloud Run then there is an implicit identity presented to GCP and the flow developer need not provide any authentication configuration.
 However, if your Node-RED runtime is not running